TLDR-Electronics/STM8S003F3_PCB_Breakout_and_C_examples/README.md

 # STM8S003F3 SDCC example
 Lightweight C example of the STM8S003F3 using the Small Device C Compiler (SDCC) without the need for the STM8S/A Standard peripheral library.
+Some examples are also compatable with the IAR compiler.

 ## Setup
 To compile and run this SDCC will need to be installed.